SFTtech/openage/doc/buildsystem.md

 other modules
 -------------

-read the source, or nag somebody to write more docs on them! wheeee!
+Read the source, or nag somebody to write more docs on them!
+Wheeee!